ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 1. pt_dataset.csv - Set of 113 Pt complexes with 56 features.
 2. no_corr_pt_dataset.csv - Set of 113 Pt complexes with 29 weakly correlated features obtained after EDA.
 ### Features:
+The explanation of column features are listed below
 ```
 - Complex: Pt complex ID
 - Source_doi: DOI of article where the experimental value of 195Pt NMR chemical shift was taken from